 - Flash MIDI editor keys on track input: if enabled, causes a brief color flash to be displayed on the MIDI editor keyboard when the track receives MIDI note-on input. - Horizontal grid lines in CC lanes: toggles the option to show horizontal grid lines on and off. - Events per quarter note when drawing in CC lanes.
-Specific event density or zoom dependent. - Default shape for CC segments: square, linear, slow start/end, fast start, fast end or bezier: also whether to Reduce number of CC events when drawing. - Prevent mouse edits of single events from moving past other CC events. - One MIDI editor per ...
+Specific event density or zoom dependent. - Default shape for CC segments: square, linear, slow start/end, fast start, fast end or bezier: also whether to Reduce number of CC events when drawing. - Whether to Display empty space at top/bottom of CC lanes. - Prevent mouse edits of single events from moving past other CC events. - One MIDI editor per ...
 Select whether a separate MIDI editor instance is required for each item, or for each track, or one instance for the entire project.
 Depending on your choice you may have other options. - Default Behavior for open items in built-in MIDI editor: - If One MIDI editor per project is selected, specify whether to open clicked item only, all selected MIDI items, all MIDI items on the same track or all MIDI items in the project. - You also have three more toggle options.
-These are: - Whether Active MIDI item follows selection change in arrange view. - Whether Media item selection is linked to visibility and/or Selection is linked to editability. - Whether to Close MIDI editor when the active item is deleted in arrange view. - Whether secondary items should be editable by default. - Whether to Avoid automatically setting MIDI items from other tracks to editable. - Double-click behavior: Whether double-clicking a note should switch the active media item and, if so, whether this should occur only when the media item is on the same track and/or already editable. - Whether double-clicking outside the bounds of a media item should extend that media item. - Option to display a panel showing more information about multiple media items in a single MIDI editor. - Set Opacity for notes/CC in inactive media items.
-The higher the number, the darker these notes will appear. - Default note color map: allows you to specify your own default note color map.
+These are: - Whether Active MIDI item follows selection change in arrange view.
+This can be on a per media item or per track basis. - Whether Media item selection is linked to visibility and/or Selection is linked to editability. - Whether to Close MIDI editor when the active item is deleted in arrange view. - Whether secondary items should be editable by default. - Whether to Avoid automatically setting MIDI items from other tracks to editable. - Double-click behavior: Whether double-clicking a note should switch the active media item and, if so, whether this should occur only when the media item is on the same track and/or already editable. - Whether double-clicking outside the bounds of a media item should extend that media item. - Option to display a panel showing more information about multiple media items in a single MIDI editor. - Set Opacity for notes/CC in inactive media items.
+The higher the number, the darker the notes. - Default note color map: allows you to specify your own default note color map.